Skip to content

 B- Waimea Falls

 Waimea Falls is a 45-foot-high waterfall located on the north shore of Oahu.
 It is within Waimea Valley, which is a scenic botanical garden.
-There is a small entrance fee in order to maintain the beauty of the botanical garden.
+There is a small entrance fee to maintain the beauty of the botanical garden.
 Waimea is one of the few waterfalls in Oahu where it is permitted to swim and go cliff-jumping.

 10 Best Waterfalls in Hawaii: Island by Island